10.8% unemployment, 6.2% inflation,

 Third, Reagan owned the recovery and assigned away blame for the pain.
 Even in 1982, the economy was described as suffering from the "Carter Recession."
 Every bit of bad news was assigned to the previous regime; every morsel of good news was evidence of a Reagan-led recovery.
 Public opinion polls today roundly blame former President Bush for the state of today's economy.
 But will they in 2010?
 Some Democrats have been as harsh on administration officials like Timothy Geithner as they have been on Bush.
 And they have too easily shifted their outrage over economic malpractice to tertiary figures, like AIG executives, rather than where it really belongs - with the former Administration.

 In stark contrast to 1982 was 1994, the last time Democrats controlled both the White House and the Congress, and those mid-terms were a disaster.
 They lost a total of 63 seats and the majority in both houses.
 In hindsight, they didn't follow the lessons of Reagan.
 They failed to clarify to the American people what President Clinton and a chaotic Democratic Congress were trying to achieve.
-The
+The Clinton focus on the middle class, so dominant during his campaign, somehow disappeared.
+And even though the economy was rotten when Clinton took office, they ended up taking ownership for the bad news.

 With Democrats potentially facing many of the same circumstances, perhaps their motto going into 2010 should be: win one for the Gipper.